arturgower/AircraftRouteDynamics.jl/README.md

     # calculate route
     r = route(setup, fuel, turns, wind_speed)
 ```
+Note on a normal PC the above simulation takes around 100 microseconds.

 If you have `Plots.jl` installed you can then easily plot the wind and route with
 ```julia
 using Plots